-Three payment schemes are currently operational, namely, Orange Money, Juice and Emtel Mobile Payment.
+Three schemes are currently operational, namely, Orange Money TM, Juice TM and Emtel Mobile Payment.
 Several banks also offer simple mobile services such as SMS top-up and account balance monitoring.
 There further exists on the market some non-authorised schemes like radio games which use premium SMS services.

-The guideline on Mobile Banking and Mobile Payment Systems issued by the Bank of Mauritius, available on the Bank's website, recognises two types of mobile payment schemes, namely the bank-led model (where money transfer takes place within bank accounts) and the Mobile Network Operator (MNO) led model where money transfer takes place through the form of a stored value in the mobile device also known as the mobile wallet.
+The guideline on Mobile Payments issued by the Bank of Mauritius recognises two types of mobile payment schemes, namely the bank led model (where money transfer takes place within bank accounts) and the Mobile Network Operator (MNO) led model where money transfer takes place through the form of a stored value in the mobile also known as the mobile wallet.

-Orange Money and Juice are bank-led models while the EMTEL Mobile Payment is an MNO led model.
-Currently, Orange Money is available to customers of Orange, SBM (Mauritius) Ltd and Banque des Mascareignes while Juice is open to customers of The Mauritius Commercial Bank Ltd and can be accessed through the network of any mobile operator.
+Orange Money [TM] and Juice [TM] are Bank led models while the EMTEL Mobile Payment is an MNO led model.
+Currently, Orange Money [TM] is available to customers of Orange, SBM and Banque des Mascareignes while Juice [TM] is open to MCB customers and can be accessed through the network of any mobile operator.